ezekiel-oss/ezee-ci-/README.md

 # Thesys AI — Repo Setup and Deployment

 This repo contains your template zip (`template-c1-next.zip`).
-I’ve added a helper script and project hygiene to quickly arrange the template so the app lives at the repo root, which is the best option for CI/CD and deployment.
+I’ve added helper scripts and project hygiene to quickly arrange the template so the app lives at the repo root, which is the best option for CI/CD and deployment.

 ## Quick Start (promote to repo root)